 were moments when they had to trust God in certain situations, but then went

-back to their old ways of doubt and complacency.
+back to their old ways of complacency.
 Instead of making these

-experiences a launching pad for a new life in the Spirit, they went back to a
+experiences a launching pad for a new life in the Spirit, they returned to a

-fulfill our calling that we begin to develop strong confidence in the faith,
+for them, but they are ignoring it.
+Fulfilling our calling is when we begin to develop strong confidence in the faith,

 (72h)